freeCodeCamp/freeCodeCamp/guide/english/csharp/break/index.md

 # Break statement

 The `break` statement terminates the enclosing loop or switch statement in which it appears.
 The control is passed to the statement that follows the loop or the switch block.
+Break is commonly one of the used jump statements.

 In the first example, when the value of i is 3, the break statement is executed, which causes the execution of the loop to be terminated.